 Left: Albrecht Durer.
 “Christ among the Doctors”, 1506.
 Museo Thyssen-Bornemisza, Madrid

 Another room focuses on 'Geometry, measure, architecture' as Durer was not only a painter and engraver bur also a scholar.
 Hundreds of surviving drawings, letters, and diary entries document Dürer’s travels through Italy and the Netherlands (1520–21), attesting to his insistently scientific perspective and demanding artistic judgment.

 Albrecht Dürer was famous of his large format compositions, where however the artist focuses on details, and this constant focus on the surrounding landscape, simultaneously on the big and small, on the near and far, on the actual subject and on what surrounds it, is in line with the artistic development of the time, both in the North and in the South of the Alps.
-Next to the landscape in all its manifestations, the artists studied the ×Exquisite still-lifes and marvelous plants on canvases: flowers do not only beautify the appearance, but also open secret meanings, and convey messages to the attentive researcher.
-Leafing through captivating Herbarium, we're examining enigmatic garden of flower symbols.
+Next to the landscape in all its manifestations, the artists studied the flora and fauna, up to the individual threads of grass and insects.

 The exhibition continues with a vision of how, around the sixteenth century, the "discovery of the individual" develops through portraiture.
 The demand for individual portraits began to increase enormously from the second half of the fifteenth century: first reserved for nobles and wealthy patrons, the desire to be portrayed subsequently involved a much wider band of society.
 During the sixteenth century, portraiture became more and more popular and diversified, so much so that many artists began to define themselves as portraitists - a completely new specialization.